-If you need to evaluate or test OSes as VMs running on your own computer, a Type 2 hypervisor will suit your needs.
-With a Type 2 hypervisor, you install the hypervisor as an application on top of an existing OS.
+If you need to evaluate or test operating systems (OSes) as virtual machines (VMs) running on your own computer, a Type 2 hypervisor will suit your needs.
+With a Type 2 hypervisor, as opposed to a Type 1 or bare-metal hypervisor, you install the hypervisor as an application on top of an existing OS.
 Type 2 hypervisors use the host's OS to call for resources and support guest VMs.
 End users can then easily run a VM on a personal computing device.

 VMware launched VMware Workstation in 1999 and VMware Fusion -- its counterpart for Mac OSes -- in 2007.
 Oracle introduced VirtualBox in 2007.
 In the early years of VirtualBox, VMware clearly offered the better product.
 Both applications have since grown significantly and become healthy competitors.
-VirtualBox also has the advantage of being free.
+VirtualBox also has the advantage of being open source, which means it's free.

 For the most part, you can't settle the VMware Workstation vs. VirtualBox debate through a feature comparison alone.
 Despite the significant similarities, external integrations will swing some admins.
 VMware can bind VMware Workstation customers on Linux and Windows, and VMware Fusion customers on MacOS, and those platforms also integrate with other VMware products.
 There are options in Workstation and Fusion that enable you to download VMs to VMware vSphere as well as VMware vCloud Air.

 The Connect to Server option under the File menu in VMware Fusion enables users to connect to more than just VMware vSphere.
 They can also connect to other users running VMware Workstation, VMware ESX or VMware vCenter Server.
 This makes it easy to share VMs with a corporate data center and with other users of VMware Workstation or Fusion.